tangqi/tangqi.github.io/src/team.md

 ### PhD students at other universities
 * <ins>Emmanouil (Manolis) G. Drimalas</ins>, Department of Physics, University of Arizona, 2024–present
     * Manolis has been supported by LANL LDRD and NASA.
+He has taken multiple interns at LANL.
-    * My role: co-advisor with Federico Fraschetti (CfA at Harvard, primary) and Chengkun Huang (LANL).
+    * My role: co-advisor with Federico Fraschetti (CfA at Harvard, primary) and Chengkun Huang.
 * <ins>Mandela B. Quashie</ins>, Department of CMSE, Michigan State University, 2023–present
-    * Mandela has been supported by ASCR and LANL Center for Nonlinear Studies (CNLS).
+    * Mandela has been supported by ASCR and Center for Nonlinear Studies.
+He has taken multiple interns at LANL.
-    * My role: co-advisor with Andrew Christlieb (MSU, primary) and Josh Burby (UT-Austin).
+    * My role: co-advisor with Andrew Christlieb (MSU, primary) and Josh Burby.

 ### Master's students at GT
 * <ins>Alexander (Alex) de Magalhaes</ins>, School of CSE, 2025–present